bquast/bquast.github.io/_posts/2014-08-08-customise-jekyll-blog.md

     * url
 * github repo

-The last line instructs jekyll not to look in the rmarkdown folder for content.
+The last line of the `_config.yml` file instructs jekyll not to look in the `rmarkdown` folder for content.
 I use this folder for [rmarkdown](http://rmarkdown.rstudio.com/) files, which are rendered to markdown and then added to my posts folder.
 This enables me to always have access to the source files,